R-y-a-n-M-o-k/AI-Chatbot-Grading-Results/README.md

 Each TeX file stores the responses of LLMs to grading prompts.
 This includes the marks given to each solution.
 The responses are sorted by the LLM model, grading zero-shot or with a mark scheme, and the physics topic being graded (CM, QM, EM).

 ## Human Grading
 Contained are spreadsheets showing the marks assigned by human graders to each of the generated solutions.
-Graders have been anonymized.
+Graders have been anonymised.

 ## Grading Prompts
 These are the raw prompts used and input into each AI chatbot which gives instructions for grading solutions.
 For physics problems which have a corresponding figure, the figure is also input with the corresponding grading prompt.